Morbix/TableManager/README.md

 ### Manually

-You can also install it manually just draging [TableManager](https://github.com/Morbix/TableManager/blob/master/TableManager.swift) file to your project.
+You can also install it manually just dragging [TableManager](https://github.com/Morbix/TableManager/blob/master/TableManager.swift) file to your project.

 ## Required Configuration